23 Household Chores You're Definitely Doing Wrong

 Using the wrong cleaner on granite counters

-While DIY cleaners have their place, certain ingredients in them may be doing more harm than good.
+More than likely, you are making a point to clean the various surfaces in your home now more than ever, which is a good thing—if you're using the right cleaner, that is.
 "Stone countertops are porous, so using a harsh, acidic cleaning agent (like vinegar or lemon juice) can damage these surfaces over time," says Schulof.
 For daily cleaning, Schulof recommends a combination of one teaspoon dish soap dissolved in two cups of water, while for disinfecting, a 50/50 mix of isopropyl alcohol and water will do the trick.

 Dusting with the lights on

 Some things are just better with the lights off.
 Get your mind out of the gutter: we're talking dusting, here, folks!
 "People dust with all the lights on, which, in general, actually makes the dust harder to see," says Smith. "[It's] best to dust with the lights off and the blinds open on a sunny day.
 Natural light is your best friend when dusting!"

 If you're starting with your baseboards and working your way up to your crown molding as you dust, you're only making more work for yourself.
 According to Sean Parry, founder of Neat, a high-end domestic cleaning company based in the United Kingdom, if you want to get your home dust-free, it pays to start at the top and work your way down to the bottom—otherwise, you're simply redistributing dust as you go.